Connecting a domain to the CRYSTAL v1.0 project

 cd /var/www/crystal/backend && nano ./env/.env.prodDomain

-Next, enter the data below in sequence in the window that opens, and replace the sample text in the variable - 'CORS_ORIGIN', with your domain:
+Next, enter the data below in the window that opens, and replace the sample text in the variable - 'CORS_ORIGIN', with your domain:

 APP_MODE=prod (domain)